CodepediaOrg/codepediaorg.github.io/CONTRIBUTING_POST.md

       url: "https://www.facebook.com/adrian.matei.90"
 ```
 Let's go through the elements now one by one:
-* The first element (here **ama**) is very important, as it is used in your posts to identify you
+* The first element (here **ama**) is very important, as it is used in your posts to identify you, the author
 * **name** - your name
-* **site** - your website, where visitors can find out more about you; it is the the "About Your Name" link from the end result
+* **site** - your website, where visitors can find out more about you; it is the the "About Your Name" link
 * **avatar** - a picture of you, please upload one in the __images/authors/folder__
 * **bio** - short information about you
 * **email** - your email address